-The Company launched key innovation with its new active ingredient product line in May 2020.
-This product line is intended to bring increased efficacy to its CBD products for its customer base.
+The Company launched key new products with its new active ingredient product line in May 2020.
+This product line is intended to bring increased functionality to its CBD products for its customer base and the customer expects to have a range of new products launched in 2020 within this product line.
 PureKana's AM capsules are formulated with a proprietary natural energy blend that is designed to give you a boost when you need it most.
 PureKana's PM capsules are formulated with a proprietary natural sleep blend that will help support sound, restful sleep and relaxation.
-In Q3 2020, PureKana will continue its expansion into active ingredients to drive efficacy.
-New innovation offerings are ready for launch in the needstate areas of sleep, energy, pain, calm, wellness, and immunity.